FredIde/sherlog-holmes/README.md

 Don't you hate thousands of lines in a log blowing up with your troubleshooting?
 Lots of useless data that you have to filter just to turn that 300 MB of madness into a 30 KB of useful information.
 If you need something that can rip off useless entries so you can have a clue about what is going on with that application, you should give Sherlog Holmes a try.

+If you are a log detective, Sherlog Holmes is your best companion!

 ## Installation

 Sherlog can be installed easily through the `gem` command: